iclcv/icl/manual/modules/filter.rst

 to be implemented.
-The method must applied the operation on the given source image and writes the result to the given destination image, whose parameters, such as size, number of channels and also its **depth**, is always automatically adapted by the filter.
+The method must applied the operation on the given source image and writes the result to the given destination image, whose parameters, such as size, number of channels and also its :icl:`core::depth`, is always automatically adapted by the filter.
 The destination image is passed as *pointer-pointer* to enable the filter to even adapt its depth by reallocation (see also :ref:`core::ensureCompatible<core.global.image.ensureCompatible>`, :ref:`core::bpp<core.global.image.bpp>` and :ref:`tut.imgbase-ptrptrs`).
-The **apply** method is kept as general as possible, leaving the managing of the destination image to the user.
-However, this is usually very easy, since **apply** is able to automatically instantiate a destination image at the given address
+The :icl:`UnaryOp::apply` method is kept as general as possible, leaving the managing of the destination image to the user.
+However, this is usually very easy, since :icl:`UnaryOp::apply` is able to automatically instantiate a destination image at the given address

 +-------------------------------------------+----------------------------------+
 |.. literalinclude:: examples/filters-1.cpp | .. image:: images/filters-1.png  |